NEURODEVELOPMENTAL DISORDERS - 2022/3

 The summative assessment for this module consists of:

-- A one-hour exam during the formal exam period: students choose one question (70%)
+- An online open book exam during the formal exam period (four hour window for completion): students choose one question (70%)

 - Poster presentation of a research study designed to evaluate a relevant research topic (for example: autism intervention in Fragile X syndrome, changes with age in Cornelia de Lange syndrome or early onset dementia in Down syndrome).
-Oral feedback on poster presentation sessions will be provided during the poster presentation session and written feedback will be provided after the poster presentation session.
+Written feedback will be provided after the poster presentation session.
 (30%)

 Formative assessment and formative feedback will be provided on research questions and study design contributing towards the poster presentation.
 Students will also receive formative feedback each week during their seminar sessions and will have the opportunity to receive group level written feedback on a lay summary of a research article which they will produce as part of one of their seminars.
 The module convenor will engage with the SurreyLearn discussion board and respond to queries or issues that arise there.